Enter-tainer/wavy/typst-package/README.md

 #### Arguments

 * `src`: `str` - wavedrom json5 string
-* All other arguments are passed to `image.decode` so you can customize the image size
+* All other arguments are passed to `image` so you can customize the image size

 #### Returns